So you are that person who is

 Pity that you cannot talk with my father.
 He could tell you a lot.
-He was in the Majdanek concentration camp, and he was one of the few who managed to get out alive.
+He was in the Majdanek concentration camp.
+He was one of the few who got out from there alive.

 But he cannot tell you anything.
 Because he died a few years ago.

 Anyway, I doubt if he would have told you anything.
 He never talked about it.

 It happened only once.
 And it was not pleasant at all.

 What did he say that one time?
 Nothing about his survival.

 But it was enough to ruin two lives.

 Yes.
 The past can be a cruel thing and can easily ruin the future.

 What was it all about?
 I don't know if I can tell you.